Using Liquid Assets to Supplement Income in the Cash Flow

 How to Distinguish Ad Hoc from Planned Withdrawals in the Cash Flow Chart

-As you examine the Cash Flow chart in its detailed view (by ticking the Detailed checkbox near the bottom of the screen), ad hoc withdrawals can be easily distinguished from scheduled withdrawals by their colour coding.
-Planned withdrawals are shown in pink whereas any ad hoc withdrawals taken by the software to help fulfil expenses are shown in gold.
+As you examine the Cash Flow chart in its detailed view (by selecting Details top right of the chart), ad hoc withdrawals can be easily distinguished from scheduled withdrawals by their colour coding.
+Planned withdrawals are shown in a different colour from any ad hoc withdrawals taken by the software to help fulfil expenses.

-Further details about withdrawals can be viewed by clicking any bar/year of the chart.
-The chart legend will display.
-Click the Detailed Info link at the bottom of the legend to display the chart details panel.
+Further details about withdrawals can be viewed by double clicking any bar/year of the chart or selecting Year View (top right of the chart).
+The chart details will display.
 Withdrawals and any withdrawal limits placed on accounts can be seen on the Investments and Pensions tabs, in the Withdrawals column.
+Click on the name of the account to see more information.